andrew/ultimate-awesome/README.md

 - [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
 Updated regularly.
 Contributions encouraged via pull request (see contributing.md).
 - [awesome-mitre-attack](https://github.com/infosecn1nja/awesome-mitre-attack) - A curated list of awesome resources related to Mitre ATT&CK™ Framework.
 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.
+- [awesome-exploration-rl](https://github.com/opendilab/awesome-exploration-rl) - A curated list of awesome exploration RL resources (continually updated).
+- [awesome-firmware-security](https://github.com/PreOS-Security/awesome-firmware-security) - Awesome Firmware Security & Other Helpful Documents.
 - [awesome-mcp-security](https://github.com/puliczek/awesome-mcp-security) - 🔥🔒 Awesome MCP (Model Context Protocol) Security 🖥️.
-- [awesome-firmware-security](https://github.com/PreOS-Security/awesome-firmware-security) - Awesome Firmware Security & Other Helpful Documents.
 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
 - [awesome-OpenSourcePhotography](https://github.com/ibaaj/awesome-OpenSourcePhotography) - A list of awesome free open source software & libraries for photography.
 Also tools for video.
 - [awesome-visionos](https://github.com/stevenpaulhoward/awesome-visionos) - 🥽 awesome Apple visionOS related content.